Our CEO’s Blog

 For decades, patients living with complex chronic diseases have navigated medical and research systems built around separation.

-But patients do not experience disease in fragments.
-And But many patients living with complex chronic disease do not get sick one system at a time.Just the opposite.
-It’s a cascade of life-altering symptoms.
+But these patients do not experience disease in fragments.
+And many patients living with complex chronic disease do not get sick one system at a time.
+In fact, it’s just the opposite.
+Their illness affects multiple parts of their bodies at once.
+Patients experience a cascade of life-altering symptoms that appear to have no beginning or end.

 We’ve Earned the Right to Stop Justifying and to Start Solving.